-- 59.-(1) The Adoption of Infants Act (Cap.
-58) is hereby repealed. - (2) Notwithstanding subsection (1), the subsidiary laws and forms made under the Adoption of Infants Act (Cap.
-58) and in force immediately before the commencement of this Act shall, except where they are inconsistent with the provisions of this Act or any other law, continue in force until altered, amended or revoked in accordance with this Act.
+- 59.-(1) The Adoption of Infants Act 1944 is hereby repealed. - (2) Notwithstanding subsection (1), the subsidiary laws and forms made under the Adoption of Infants Act 1944 and in force immediately before the commencement of this Act, except where they are inconsistent with the provisions of this Act or any other written law, continue in force until altered, amended or revoked.